Changing of the Guard Ritual

 If a soldier passes the first training phase, "new-soldier" training begins.
 New sentinels learn the history of Arlington National Cemetery and the grave locations of nearly 300 veterans.
 They learn the guard-change ceremony and the manual of arms that takes place during the inspection portion of the Changing of the Guard.
 Sentinels learn to keep their uniforms and weapons in immaculate condition.

 The sentinels will be tested to earn the privilege of wearing the silver Tomb Guard Identification Badge after several months of serving.
 First, they are tested on their manual of arms, uniform preparation and their walks.
 Then, the Badge Test is given.
 The test is 100 randomly selected questions of the 300 items memorized during training on the history of Arlington National Cemetery and the Tomb of the Unknowns.
 The would-be badge holder must get more than 95 percent correct to succeed.
-Only 400 Tomb Guard Badges have been awarded since it was created in February 1958.

 The Tomb Guard Identification Badge is a temporary award until the badge-holding sentinel has honorably served at the Tomb of the Unknowns for nine months.
 At that time, the award can be made a permanent badge, which may then be worn for the rest of a military career.
 The silver badge is an upside-down, laurel-leaf wreath surrounding a depiction of the front face of the Tomb.
 Peace, Victory and Valor are portrayed as Greek figures.
 The words "Honor Guard" are shown below the Tomb on the badge.